Jack Thompson (activist): Bully

 Beginning in 2005, Thompson supported a campaign to discourage Take-Two's subsidiary, Rockstar Games, from releasing a game called Bully, in which, according to Thompson, "what you are in effect doing is rehearsing your physical revenge and violence against those whom you have been victimized by.
 And then you, like Klebold and Harris in Columbine, become the ultimate bully."
 According to Thompson, the game "shows you how to—by bullying—take over your school.
 You punch people; you hit them with sling shots; you dunk their heads in dirty toilets.
 There's white-on-black crime in the game.
 You bludgeon teachers and classmates with bats.
 It's absolutely nuts."
 Thompson sued Wal-Mart, Best Buy, Target, Circuit City, GameStop, and Toys 'R' Us, seeking an order to bar the game's release.
-He also participated in a protest at Rockstar's office that also included students from Peaceaholics, a Washington, D.C. mentoring organization.
 Thompson said he hoped that the pressure would get retailers to refuse to carry the game.
 In March 2006, the Miami-Dade County Public Schools board unanimously passed a resolution criticizing the game and urging retailers not to sell the game to minors.

 Thompson also criticized Bill Gates and Microsoft for contracting with Rockstar Games to release the game on the Xbox.
 The Xbox version has since been cancelled for undisclosed reasons, but a version was released years later on the Xbox 360.
 In August 2006, Thompson requested a congressional subpoena for an early copy, threatening to file suit in Miami if he did not gain help from U.S. Rep. Cliff Stearns.
 Once the game is out, according to Thompson, "the horse will be out of the barn and it will be too late to do anything about it".
 Thompson argued that it violated Florida's public nuisance laws, which prohibit activities that can injure the health of the community.